Deborah: Bible narrative

 As Deborah prophesied, a battle is fought (led by Barak), and Sisera is completely defeated.
 He escapes on foot while his army is pursued as far as Harosheth Haggoyim and destroyed.
 Sisera comes to the tent of Jael and lies down to rest.
-He asks for a drink, she gives him milk and while he is asleep she hammers a tent-pin through his temple.
+He asks for a drink, she gives him milk and he falls asleep.
+While he is asleep she hammers a tent-pin through his temple.